kaabir/My_Android_Tools_Backup/README.md

 # My-Android-Tools-Backup-
 Backup Of Services, Broadcast Receiver,Activity &amp; Content Provider To Disable Ads, Analytics &amp; Campaign Tracking
 # Lite
 - Lite has just ads,analytics & campaign tracking disabled.
-# Intermediate
-Intermediate has more stuff
 # Advanced
 - Advanced has firebase, app measurement & gms disabled use it on your own risk.
 No banking app touched in any of these backup.